danielricks/scholar/README.md

 # scholar
 This code provides an interface for Word2Vec in Python.
 It uses a part-of-speech-tagged corpus, so that we can query for specific parts of speech.
-It is intended to be used with [autoplay](https://github.com/danielricks/autoplay).
+It is intended to be used with [autoplay](https://github.com/danielricks/autoplay), a learning environment for interactive fiction.

 ## Requirements

-Per standard natural language processing, we used Penn Treebank tags to denote parts of speech.
+Per standard natural language processing, we used [Penn Treebank tags](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) to denote parts of speech.
 We tagged a copy of Wikipedia from January 2016 (using [Parsey McParseface](https://github.com/tensorflow/models/tree/master/syntaxnet)) and used that as input to word2vec.

-Our processed files are available [here]().
+Our processed files are available [here](https://drive.google.com/open?id=0B3lpCS07rg43bVBmd1lSVUVSb28).
 We provide a truncated version of the binary file as well, stored in pickle format.
 This truncated version contains the top 30,000 most popular singular nouns on Wikipedia, and the top 3,000 verbs.
-It runs much faster than the full binary.
-It also comes with pre-computed distributions of word-to-pos-tags, to speed up computation during run-time.
-I would recommend using the truncated corpus, since the speed-up is significant, and most of the real functionality is included.
+It runs much faster than the full binary, but also loses access to some methods.
+I would honestly recommend using the truncated corpus, since the speed-up is significant, and most of the real functionality is included.
+That download link also provides pre-computed distributions of word-to-pos-tags, to speed up computation during run-time.

 ## Usage

-Using linear algebra, we were able to pull affordances for nouns out of word2vec, with varying success on other parts of speech.
+Using linear algebra, we were able to pull affordances (relevant verbs) for nouns out of word2vec, with varying success on other parts of speech.
 This interface provides methods that perform those operations.

 The available methods using the full binary are demonstrated below.
 Some methods require a pos-tag, and some of them don't.